🎯 Ready to improve your time? Get our proven training program

 Training priorities:

-• Track your split times—find your slowest 2 stations
+• Track your split times—find your slowest 2 stations using our race analyzer tool

 • Add 1-2 specific station workouts per week